issalig/misc/cpcz80adventures.md

 ```

-Or we can also use my python tool bin2txt.py
+We can also use my python tool bin2txt.py to extract the bytes to a txt file and a lot more things that we will discover soon.

 ```
-python bin2txt.py -f HELLO.BAS --totxt --hexprefix="" --hex --printout
+python bin2txt.py -f HELLO.BAS --totxt --hexprefix="" --hex --out out.txt --printout
 Name:  HELLO   BAS
 User:  0
 Type:  0 (BASIC)